Remember Where You Are

-"Remember Where You Are" is a song by English singer and songwriter Jessie Ware.
+"Remember Where You Are" is a song by British singer and songwriter Jessie Ware.
 It was released on 5 February 2021 as the seventh & final single from her fourth studio album, What's Your Pleasure?
 The song was written by Ware and its producer James Ford alongside Danny Parker and Shungudzo Kuyimba.

 The song was chosen by former US president Barack Obama as one of his favourite songs of 2020.

 Background and release

 "Remember Where You Are" serves as the last track on Ware's fourth studio album, What's Your Pleasure?, which was released in June 2020.

 The track came about after then President of the United States Donald Trump came to the United Kingdom on a state visit in June 2019.
-Following protests across London rallying against the visit, Ware created the intimate song, which takes inspiration from musicals such as Hair and the music of American singer-songwriter Minnie Ripperton (and more specifically her 1971 collaboration with Rotary Connection, "I Am The Black Gold Of The Sun").
+Following protests across London rallying against the visit, Ware created the intimate song, which takes inspiration from musicals such as Hair and the music of American singer-songwriter Minnie Ripperton (and more specifically her 1971 collaboration with Rotary Connection, "I Am the Black Gold of the Sun").

 In an interview with the Official Charts Company, she talked about how she wanted to release the song as a single, "There's that sense of togetherness with it.
 The fact the chorus is not just me singing it, it's not meant to be.
 It is everyone together.
 For it now to be coming out during a pandemic… we can see that light at the end of the tunnel, it feels quite poignant to be bringing it out now.
 I believed in it so much that it is so nice that it has paid off.
 It's given me such confidence to trust my taste and that I knew what I was talking about.
 I'm learning more and more about myself and what makes me the artist that I am that people respond well to."

 In January 2021, former US President Barack Obama chose the song as one of his favourite songs of 2020 in an annual playlist.
 Ware stated on social media that this was one of the reasons behind the song being issued as a single.

 Music video

-The music video for the single, directed by Dominic Savage, was released on 26 February 2021.
+The music video for the single, directed by Dominic Savage, was premiered exclusively to customers of British telecommunications provider O2 through their Priority rewards scheme on 25 February 2021, with a full release a day later on 26 February.
 Filmed during the third COVID-19 lockdown in the United Kingdom on 14 February, it features actress Gemma Arterton walking around the empty streets of London.
 The video ends with Arterton watching the sunrise on Primrose Hill.